top of page

 "A sonic adventure of the very highest and finest quality, an utterly modern creation of great variety that sounds both effortless and seamless.
 A hugely impressive set."

-Simon Adams - Jazz Journal UK
+Jazz Journal UK - Simon Adams

 "Naqvi's bare, pure, mesmerizing melodies are starting points from which Smith, in a riveting trumpet tone, roams free."